-What’s difficult to avoid, almost everyone has it and you struggle with it for years?
+What’s difficult to avoid, almost everyone has it, and you struggle with it for years?
 It’s not the black plague.
-If you guessed student loan debt then you are right on the money.
-Student loan debt afflicts 40 million Americans and 70% of those with a bachelor’s degrees.
-What’s worse is that 2016 college graduates averaged over $37k in student loan debt!
-That’s why we decided to take a look at the best strategies to eliminate your student loan debt.
-Let’s turn the rising tide by taking a look at the do’s and don’ts when it comes to eliminating student loan debt.
+If you guessed student loan debt, then you are right on the money.
+Student loan debt afflicts 44 million Americans and 70% of those with a bachelor’s degree.
+What’s worse is that 2016 college graduates averaged over $34,144 in student loan debt!
+That’s why we decided to look at the do’s and don’ts when it comes to eliminating student loan debt.

 Don’t wait until after college to repay.
-If you have that part time job or some other source of income then you don’t have to wait to start eliminating student loan debt.
+If you have that part-time job or some other source of income, then you don’t have to wait to start eliminating student loan debt.
 Of course, the obvious course of action is to distribute some of your paycheck toward the loan amount.
-But the experts recommend something more aggressive.
+However, the experts recommend something more aggressive.
 Take a portion of your paycheck and put it into an investment account.
-This money, that you have earmarked for paying back your student loan, can grow over time and offer you a device to pay off the debt in bigger chunks.
+This money that you have earmarked for paying back your student loan can grow over time and offer you a device to pay off the debt in bigger chunks.
 There’s risk associated with this path, as is true for every investment, so proceed with this method wisely.

 Some methods are easier than others to follow, and for some of you, others are just not possible.
-With all the information and advice out there it’s confusing on what to do and what not to do.
-If you make the right decisions then you’ll save yourself a lot of money in the long run.
-Since the majority of college graduates are dealing with this issue then it's time for you to take a hard look at your student loan debt, and use the do’s and don’ts above to come up with a plan to eliminate it.
+All the information and advice out there on what to do and what not to do can be confusing.
+If you make the right decisions, then you’ll save yourself a lot of money in the long run.
+The majority of college graduates are dealing with this issue, so it's time for you to get ahead of the pack.
+Take a hard look at your student loan debt, and use the do’s and don’ts above to come up with a plan to eliminate it.